spicy-wolf/spine-wallpaper-engine/public/assets/README.md

       },
-      "cursorFollow": { // if there is a cursor follow feature in this animation, otherwise you can remove this section "animationName": <string>, // the animation name that plays cursor follow animation "boneName": <string>, // when cursor moves, a bone should follow the cursor position. put the bone name here.
+      "cursorFollow": { // if there is a cursor follow feature in this animation, otherwise you can remove this section "animationName": <string>, // the animation name that plays cursor follow animation "boneName": <string>, // when cursor is moving, a bone should follow the cursor position. put the bone name here.
+        "maxFollowDistance": <number> // sometimes we don't to limit the movement distance (or range) of the bone, put the number here.
+      },
+      "cursorPress": { // if there is a cursor press feature in this animation, otherwise you can remove this section "animationName": <string>, // the animation name that plays cursor press animation "boneName": <string>, // when cursor is pressed and moving, a bone should follow the cursor position. put the bone name here.
         "maxFollowDistance": <number> // sometimes we don't to limit the movement distance (or range) of the bone, put the number here.
       }
     }